-A further wrinkle in Kite is that the transaction involved a sale for a a deferred private annuity with a structure that was planned to avoid subjecting any of the QTIP trust assets to estate or gift taxation, which is what happened in Kite because the Wife died before any annuity payments began and her annuity interest therefore terminated.
+A further wrinkle in Kite is that the transaction involved a sale for a deferred private annuity with a structure that was planned to avoid subjecting any of the QTIP trust assets to estate or gift taxation, which is what happened in Kite because the Wife died before any annuity payments began and her annuity interest therefore terminated.
 Reducing the estate tax on the QTIP assets to zero was a byproduct of using a deferred private annuity sale transaction, but whether court after Anenberg would reach a differing result under §2519 on those facts cannot be known until a court rules directly on that situation.

-(6) Income Tax Consequences.
-Anenberg does not discuss the income tax consequences of the judicial termination of the QTIP trusts (presumably, the IRS did not raise the issue).
+(8) Income Tax Consequences.
+Estate of Anenberg does not discuss the income tax consequences of the judicial termination of the QTIP trusts (presumably, the IRS did not raise the issue).
 The IRS views the early termination of trusts as income tax events.
 The remainder beneficiaries in the Letter Rulings 201932001-201932010 were treated as having purchased the interests of the life beneficiary and the contingent remainder beneficiaries (and the life beneficiary had a zero basis in his interest under the uniform basis rules of §1001(e) so the total amount paid to the life beneficiary was capital gain).
 The remainder beneficiaries, as the deemed purchasers, do not pay tax on amounts received in the commutation (as the fictional purchasers, they are just receiving what is left in the trust after they have bought out everyone else), but they "realize gain or loss on the property exchanged."
 So, they recognize gain on the assets paid out to others less the amount of their uniform basis attributable to those assets.
 Massive income taxation can result, which could be totally avoided by not terminating the trust early.
 For a detailed discussion of the 2019 letter rulings and the income tax effects of early terminations of trusts, see Item 16 of Estate Planning Current Developments and Hot Topics (December 2020) found here and available at www.bessemertrust.com/for-professional-partners/advisor-insights.

-What the effect would be when the full trust value is paid to the income beneficiary is not clear.
+What the effect would be when the full trust value is paid to the income beneficiary of a QTIP trust is not clear.
 At least for income tax purposes, the remainder beneficiary may be treated as making a gift to the income beneficiary of the value of the remainder interest, which amount therefore would not be taxable income under §102(a).
 See Commissioner v.
 Duberstein, 363 U.S. 278, 284-286 (1960) ("detached and disinterred generosity").
 Perhaps any deemed purchase by the remainder beneficiary would be limited to the value of the income interest.
-Query whether the amount of the remainder interest might be treated as a gift for income tax purposes (and therefore not taxable income under §102) but not a gift for transfer tax purposes (because for transfer tax
+Prior to the Tax Court's decision in McDougall v.
+Commissioner, 163 T.C.
+No. 5 (Sept.
+17, 2024), discussed in Item 28 below, it is conceivable that the remainder interest might have been treated as a gift for income tax purposes (and therefore not taxable income to the income beneficiary under §102) but not a gift for transfer tax purposes (because for transfer tax purposes the spouse is treated as the owner of the full value of the QTIP assets under the legal fiction created in the QTIP regime); however, McDougall rejected that analysis for transfer tax purposes.